When to plant Irises in Wayne County, GA

 Wayne County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 1 and first fall frost is November 24.

-Wayne County County sits in USDA Zone 9a.
+Wayne County sits in USDA Zone 9a.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Wayne County County's climate?
+Can Irises grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free